-If you were recently arrested for a federal crime or have reason to believe you will be soon, it is important that you understand your constitutional rights.
+If you were recently arrested for a federal crime or have reason to believe you are under a federal criminal investigation, it is important that you understand your constitutional rights.
 During federal criminal investigation arrests in Omaha, law enforcement officers may urge you to confess or otherwise incriminate yourself.
+This is especially possible if you are unrepresented and don’t fully understand federal laws.

-The best thing to do during an arrest is to invoke your right to remain silent and call your defense attorney as soon as possible.
-At Berry Law, we seek to support you through every stage of the criminal case.
+The best thing to do during an arrest is to invoke your right to remain silent and call a federal criminal investigation defense attorney at Berry Law as soon as possible.
+Our skilled and experienced legal team will support you through every stage of your federal criminal investigation, arrest, and trial if needed.

 Does a Federal Criminal Investigation Immediately Lead to an Arrest?

-Just because federal law enforcement began a criminal investigation against you does not mean they will issue an arrest immediately.
-Even if the federal officers believe they correctly identified who should be arrested, they may not be done with their investigation.
+Just because federal law enforcement began a criminal investigation against you does not mean they will issue an arrest warrant immediately.
+Even if the federal agents believe they have correctly identified who should be arrested, they may not take any official action until they are completely done with their investigation.

-Federal agents could be surveilling you as they finish their investigation.
-It is also common for law enforcement to execute a search warrant and evaluate all the evidence before issuing an arrest.
-Often, law enforcement will wait to make an arrest until they finish their investigation and have all the evidence they need to prosecute you in criminal court.
+Federal agents could have you under surveillance as part of their investigation.
+It is also common for law enforcement to execute a search warrant and evaluate all of the seized evidence before issuing an arrest warrant.
+Often, law enforcement will wait to make an arrest until they finish their investigation and have all the evidence they need to successfully prosecute you in criminal court.
+However, you shouldn’t wait until the investigation is complete before contacting a federal crimes lawyer at Berry Law who can protect your rights now.

-Alternatively, a prosecutor can offer information to a grand jury.
+Alternatively, a prosecutor can present information to a grand jury.
 If that grand jury finds that there is probable cause to believe an individual or organization was involved in criminal activity, they will return an indictment.
-Upon receipt of a signed indictment, a federal judicial officer will issue an arrest warrant.
+Upon receipt of a signed indictment, a federal judicial officer will issue an arrest warrant for the named person or organization.

-Are Federal Agents Required to Inform Suspects of their Rights Upon Arrest?
+Must Federal Agents Inform Suspects of their Rights Upon Arrest?

-Federal agents are required to inform suspects of their rights upon arrest.
+Yes, federal agents are required to inform suspects of their legal rights upon arrest.
 Some of these widely known Miranda Rights include:

 - The right to remain silent